Young Scholars Program in Discrete Mathematics

 The Rutgers Young Scholars Program in Discrete Mathematics is sponsored by the Rutgers University Department of Mathematics and the Center for Discrete Mathematics and Theoretical Computer Science (DIMACS).
 Funding is provided by the National Security Agency.

 The program was funded for eight years by the National Science Foundation and, in the following seven years, was supported by generous grants from the AT&T Foundation.
 Additional funding has been provided by Google, Hewlett-Packard, the Mathematical Sciences Department of the IBM T J Watson Research Center, and the Prudential Foundation.
-The National Security Agency has supported the program for the past six years.
+The National Security Agency has supported the program for the past seven years.